amandahiller/IBM-AI-Developer/README.md

-<b>Create Simple Chatbot with Open Source LLMs using Python and Hugging Face</b>
+<H2>Create Simple Chatbot with Open Source LLMs using Python and Hugging Face</H2>